Ever wondered what the big fuss about veganism is all about?

 And no, protein deficiency is not a thing.

 For me personally, I believe a well-balanced vegan diet is always going to be healthier than a well-balanced omnivorous diet.
-Having practiced a healthy diet which did once include meat and fish, I’m confident that leaving those things out of my diet has definitely been the right thing for me.
+Having practiced a healthy diet which did once include meat and fish, I’m confident that leaving those things out of my diet has definitely left me better off.

 However, everyone is different, and some ailments prevent people from efficiently digesting greens, beans and pulses…at least, at first.